openvinotoolkit/open_model_zoo/demos/python_demos/whiteboard_inpainting_demo/README.md

     -mi path/to/instance-segmentation-security-0050.xml
 ```

-## Using
+## Usage

-During the demo execution it is possible to invert colors on the result frame
+    * Invert colors on the resulting frame by pressing the `i` key.
-by pressing `i` key.
-Via mouse you can set a part of frame which will be shown
+    * Select a part of the frame be shown in a separate window by using your left mouse button.
-in a separate window (using left buttom of mouse). `Esc` - exit the demo.
+    * Exit the demo by pressing `Esc`.